oreoluwadekunle/python-automation-projects/README.md

 -Error Handling - Debugging and handling exceptions

 # About Me
-I'm Oreoluwa Adekunle, a 300-level Computer Science student at [Your University].
+I'm Oreoluwa Adekunle, a 300-level Computer Science student at FUNAAB.
 I'm on a journey to become a skilled software engineer who can identify problems and create solutions through code.

 # My Learning Philosophy
 I believe in: